TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/problemscopingques-machinelearning-studio-access.md

 		"order": 3,
 		"controlType": "multilinetextbox",
-		"displayLabel": "What is the scope of the problem?", "watermarkText": "Is the problem in logging in to studio or is it accessing specific assets?", "required": true,
+		"displayLabel": "What is the scope of the problem?", "watermarkText": "Does the problem concern logging in to studio, or does it concern accessing specific assets?", "required": true,
 		"useAsAdditionalDetails": true,
 		"hints": [{